jalapic/engsoccerdata/README.md

 - if you can see better ways of writing the R code, please let me know.
 - if you would like to collaborate on a project using these data, please get in touch.

-Contact details:   jc3181  AT columbia DOT edu
+Contact details:  curley  AT utexas DOT edu